 Couples undergoing IVF or those concerned about complex genetic conditions

-Patients who would typically use PGT-M can benefit from Orchid’s faster results, as it eliminates the need for probe development
+Patients who would typically use PGT-M, as it eliminates the need for probe development

 Individuals concerned about new genetic changes, such as older parents or families with a child with a non-inherited genetic condition